 Variables are a key concept in programming.
-Variable are String, Int, Float, and Boolean form.
+Variable are String, Int, Float, and in Boolean form.

 GDScript is a dynamic language, also known as duck typed.
-In other words, this word variable could be anything we like.
-It could be a string an integer afloat or Boolean if we say there is a variable called word.
-We prefer dynamic typing, but it can slow the program down new and three-point one and more comfortable to learn.
+In other words, this word variable could be anything.
+It could be a string an integer a float or Boolean if there is a variable called word.
+We prefer dynamic typing, but it can slow the program down new and more comfortable to learn.

-Here we are code and trying to run our first simple code.
+Here we are coding and trying to run our first simple code.

 If we click on the below resume button, the game tab is opened.